The Bulls of Durham

 Richard: Wow.
 You know, I don’t really know.
 I’ve never really thought about what changes I would like to see.
 I think Durham is okay.
 We have the problems that anyone else has, but I think it’s alright.
 I like the fact we have NCCU and Duke.
 That we’re a very diverse community and we have academics.
 Now what I like about it is that it’s changing a lot.

-It’s clear that Morgan Imports is a downtown Durham staple.
-In fact, this Sunday Richard and his crew are celebrating their 49th year of business with cider, champagne, and donuts.
-If you’re in the Durham area stop by and see the eclectic magic for yourself.
-You can even purchase Bull Love Mugs as Morgan Imports proudly carries them as a supporter of “The Bulls of Durham” living history project.
+It's clear that Morgan Imports is a downtown Durham staple.
+In fact, this Sunday Richard and his crew are celebrating their 49th year of business with cider, champagne and donuts.
+If you're in the Durham area stop by and see the eclectic magic for yourself.
+You can even purchase a Bull Love Mugs as Morgan Imports proudly carries them as a supporter of "The Bulls of Durham" living history project.